aravind-sadharani/chandraveena/src/pages/about.md

 Namaste.
 I am Balachander, a Chandraveena artist performing Indian Classical Music.
 Before I reached this stage, much has happened, and this is the story of my Musical Journey.

-If you are looking for a downloadable biography, [here is one](/assets/Biography.pdf).
+If you are looking for a [downloadable biography](/assets/Biography.pdf), click on the link.
 If you would like to get in touch, please write to me.

 <notice-box center=" ">